-The Port’s new surveillance system has helped tremendously with monitoring ongoing theft, dumping of household garbage and unsavory activities in and around the port properties.
+The Port’s surveillance system films the waterfront park, dock, parking area, shed, office and public restrooms, it tremendously helps with monitoring theft, dumping of household garbage and unsavory activities in and around the port properties.

-The Port of Hoodsport, in partnership with the Mason County Disc Golf Association is developing a professional 18-hole disc golf course at the upper Hoodsport Trail Park that values the natural aesthetics of the park; it will attract both professional & amateur disc golfers.
-The Hoodsport Hills Disc Golf course crew developed Phase II, which is the family friendly beginner’s disc golf course on the level 20 acres situated on the South side of State Rt 119 parallel to the Lake Cushman Golf Course.
-The disc golfers have had fantastic success with the design and held a grand opening in addition to hosting beginners disc golf clinics in August of 2019.
+The Hoodsport Trail Park and the Hoodsport Hills Disc Golf course is open to the Public.
+The Port of Hoodsport, in partnership with the Mason County Disc Golf Association has almost completed Phase II and plans to continue development of the professional 18-hole disc golf course at the upper Hoodsport Trail Park.
+Both courses value the natural aesthetics of the 80-acre park; attracting both professional & amateur disc golfers.
+The Hoodsport Hills Disc Golf course crew developed Phase II, a “family friendly” beginner’s disc golf course on the level 20 acres situated on the South side of State Rt 119 parallel to the Lake Cushman Golf Course.
+The disc golfers have had fantastic success with the design.
 Both the upper- and lower-disc golf courses were designed and developed with Volunteer labor from the disc golf community who will maintain the quality and safety of both courses throughout their life.
 The upper course will minimize interface with existing hiking trails allowing hikers to also enjoy hiking the disc golf course and trail park.
-The Port provided project materials such as the disc baskets, T pads, gravel, bark and the portable restrooms.
-When the course use increases beyond the current restroom capacity, a permanent vault restroom will be installed.
+The Port provides project materials such as the disc baskets, T pads, gravel, bark and portable restrooms.

 “Overnight” moorage is available at the Port of Hoodsport’s Marina dock on a first come first served basis, no reservations, fees are $10. p/night and stays are limited to 24 hours at a time.
 Be sure to check the Washington Department of Fish and Wildlife website for fishing & harvesting dates, times & warnings.
 (In 2015 The Washington State Dept of Health closed most of Hood Canal to recreational shellfish (oysters, clams, mussels) harvest.
 This was due to the detection of a marine biotoxin, paralytic shellfish poison (PSP) which can be deadly and cannot be removed by cooking.
 Each and every time you harvest, Everyone needs to check the marine biotoxin hotline at 1-800-562-5632 or go to the website of the Washington Department of Fish and Wildlife at www.doh.wa.gov/shellfishsafety.htm for more information.)